 Dozens of food trucks and vendors will offer attendees local fare, and approximately 300 exhibitors will showcase local businesses, resources and, of course, retail.

 The parade consistently promises nearly 300 entries each year (check parade route below).
-For 2020, the community grand marshals were to include the Greater Phoenix Equality Chamber of Commerce (GPECC), which is also celebrated its 40th anniversary.
+For 2021, the community grand marshals included the Greater Phoenix Equality Chamber of Commerce (GPECC), which also celebrated its 40th anniversary that year.

 Jordan credits the local nonprofit and political organizations – as well as its business community – for creating space for Phoenix’s the LGBTQ+ community to not only exist, but flourish.